Giovanni González

-Giovanni Alessandro González Apud (born 20 September 1994) is a Uruguayan professional footballer who plays as a right-back for La Liga club RCD Mallorca and the Uruguay national team.
+Giovanni Alessandro González Apud (born 20 September 1994) is a Uruguayan professional footballer who plays as a defender for Russian Premier League club Krasnodar and the Uruguay national team.
+Mainly a right-back, González can also play as a centre-back.

 Club career

 González started his career with River Plate Montevideo in 2014.
 He joined Peñarol in January 2018.
 On 29 January 2022, González moved abroad and signed a two-and-a-half-year contract with La Liga side RCD Mallorca.

+On 17 August 2024, González signed a three-year contract with Krasnodar in Russia.

 International career

-He received maiden call-up to Uruguay national team in March 2019 for 2019 China Cup.
-He made his debut on 22 March 2019 in a 3–0 win against Uzbekistan, as a 61st minute substitute for Diego Laxalt.
+González received his first call-up to Uruguay national team in March 2019 for the 2019 China Cup.
+He debuted on 22 March 2019 in a 3–0 victory against Uzbekistan, as a 61st minute substitute for Diego Laxalt.

 Personal life

 González is the son of former Uruguayan international Juan González.